influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 ```

 {{% caption %}}
-Figure 8.
-No `DeduplicateExec` node means files don't overlap.
+The absence of a `DeduplicateExec` node means that files don't overlap.
 {{% /caption %}}

 ##### Data scan output

-Before data from all three leaf nodes is combined, `ProjectionExec` nodes filter columns so that only the `city` column remains in the output:
+`ProjectionExec` nodes filter columns so that only the `city` column remains in the output:

 ```sql
 `ProjectionExec: expr=[city@0 as city]`